hymnis/golang-ipc/README.md

 ```

 ### Encryption

- By default the connection established will be encypted, ECDH384 is used for the key exchange and AES 256 GCM is used for the cipher.
+ By default the connection established will be encrypted, ECDH384 is used for the key exchange and AES 256 GCM is used for the cipher.

- Encryption can be swithed off by passing in a custom configuation to the server & client start functions.
+ Encryption can be switched off by passing in a custom configuration to the server & client start functions.

 ```go

     config := &ipc.ServerConfig{Encryption: false}
 	sc, err := ipc.StartServer("<name of socket or pipe>", config)

 ```

 ### Unix Socket Permissions

  Under most configurations, a socket created by a user will by default not be writable by another user, making it impossible for the client and server to communicate if being run by separate users.